mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 -   A REST API standard method preceding the URL for accessing the endpoint.
 In the case of the Print API, the only method used is POST.
 -   A Base URL specific to the SITA Flex environment, sometimes displayed as `{{baseurl}}` in the Resource URL in Postman.
 -   The end path of the Resource URL is comprised of the API name (`print`) followed by the endpoint name.
 For example, the end path `/print/v2/boardingpass/` contains the API `print` followed by the endpoint `boardingpass`.
 -   Path parameters, which may or may not be required depending on the endpoint.
-For example, when sending a POST `/print/v2/boardingpass/` request, you must append the path parameter `{type}` to the end path to indicate the requested print format for the boarding pass: POST `/print/v2/boardingpass/pdf`.
+For example, when sending a <span class="method post">POST</span> `/print/v2/boardingpass/` request, you must append the path parameter `{type}` to the end path to indicate the requested print format for the boarding pass: <span class="method post">POST</span> `/print/v2/boardingpass/pdf`.

 ### Header Parameters